 |

-Intensive Rheumatoid Arthritis/Arthritis Pain Herbal Treatment and sending of Herbal Medicine is Available to all Countries.
+Intensive Herbal and sending of Herbal Medicine are Available to all Countries.
 PROCEDURE:-

 1. E-mail to us with all your medical reports ,

-2. Then we will advise you on the Rheumatoid Arthritis/Arthritis Pain herbal treatment and or come for the intensive Neuro acupuncture Rheumatoid Arthritis/Arthritis Pain treatment,
+2. Then we will advise you on the herbal preparation and or come for the intensive Neuro Acupuncture,

 It will takes about 3 to 5 working days.

-Then we can guild you from here with e-mail, you have to update us on your progress.
+Then we can guide you from here with e-mail, you have to update us on your progress.

 Bank account name : The Tole Acupuncture-Herbal Medical Centre Sdn Bhd